May Mon 2024

 Penalties For Evading And Making False Tax Returns

 If you do end up having complications with the tax regulations either due to non-payment of taxes or providing inaccurate information keep in mind there will be penalties.
-The applicable penalty differs based on the seriousness of the offence and is imposed by the Commissioner General of Inland Revenue Department.
+The applicable penalty differs based on the seriousness of the offense and is imposed by the Commissioner General of the Inland Revenue Department.

 1. Penalties for late filing and incorrect tax returns